librecaptcha/containers/README.md

 # SBT on Alpine

 This is a base docker image used in the LibreCaptcha project.
-It is based off Alpine and has specific versions of scala, sbt and jre installed to support the project.
+It is based on Alpine and has specific versions of scala, sbt and jre installed to support the project.

 ## Current Versions